-- Wired DSL Internet Connection – at least 20 Mbps – you can use Speedtest to check your internet speed.
+- Stable Internet Connection – at least 20 Mbps – you can use Speedtest to check your internet speed.

-Like many of the other online teaching companies out there, the VIPKID pay system is based on a variety of factors.
-They advertise the ability to make between $14-$22/hr but getting to the higher end of that scale is not easy (keep in mind this is based on a 2 classes per hour model where you will make $7-$11 per 25-minute class).
+Like many other online teaching companies out there, the VIPKID pay system is based on a variety of factors however, they advertise the ability to make between $14-$22/hr (keep in mind this is based on a 2 classes per hour model where you will make $7-$11 per 25-minute class).

 The answer is bonuses and incentives – the VIPKID team does a great job of awarding their teachers – here are a few ways you can boost your pay:

 - Show up on time and teach the entire class: $1 extra per class

 - Teach more than 30 classes per month: $0.50 extra per class

 - Teach more than 45 classes per month: $1 extra per class

 - Short notice or fill-in classes (when another teacher doesn’t show up): $2 extra per class